RomanAlexandroff/42-Prague-Smart-Sign/README.md

 - Automatic check of exam dates and time on Intra;
 - Automatic battery charge monitoring;
 - Deep Sleep mode: the microcontroller wakes up only when it has a task to do, drastically saving the battery charge;
-- Touch pad: control the device with an array of touch buttons with custom features;
 - Over The Air firmware update: develop and upload new features from anywhere at school.